jringold/pqc-lab/README.md

 ## Security Notes

 - Default credentials in variable files are **placeholders only**.
 Change them before running.
-- The Root CA VM should be taken offline after signing the Issuing/Intermediate CA certificate.
+- The Root CA VM should be taken offline after signing the Issuing CA certificate.
 - NSGs (Azure) and internal Hyper-V switches limit exposure — do not expose lab VMs to the public internet.
-- Both paths use pre-release or experimental components and are **not suitable for production use**.
+- This lab is designed for evaluation; apply production hardening and governance before real-world deployment.

 ---